tomtom28/HackRUSpring2017/README.md

 You can run `heroku config` to check if all your enivornmental variables are set.

-Note that the `Procfile` is there just to make a Heorku worker (non-website app).
+Note that the `Procfile` is there just to make a Heroku worker (non-website app).